wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_wazuh.rst

 .. _splunk_wazuh:

-Splunk App for Wazuh
+Splunk app for Wazuh
 ====================

-Splunk App for Splunk offers an option to visualize Wazuh Alerts and API data.
+Wazuh app for Splunk offers an UI to visualize Wazuh alerts and API data.
 Wazuh helps you to gain deeper security visibility into your infrastructure by monitoring hosts at an operating system and application level.
-In case that your infraestructure had a few clustered indexers, install the Wazuh app on your Search Head.

 Installation
 ------------

-1. Download the latests stable version from the Splunk App for Wazuh `repository <https://github.com/wazuh/wazuh-splunk/releases/>`_.
+1. Download the latest stable version from the Splunk app for Wazuh `repository <https://github.com/wazuh/wazuh-splunk/releases/>`_.

-2. Install our Wazuh app for Splunk on your Indexer or on each search head that you have.
+2. Install the Wazuh app for Splunk in your indexer or in every search head in your environment (if you have clustered indexers).

   - CLI mode: